Matse2005/VSChristmas-Extension/README.md

 - `VSChristmas.StatusBarItemLocation`: Display the Christmas button at the location of your choice.
 - `VSChristmas.toggleLargeStatusBarText`: Toggle the text beside the icon for the status bar icon.
 - `VSChristmas.StatusBarButtonVisibleTimeBeforeChistmas`: Make the Christmas button show up on a specific time before Christmas
+- `VSChristmas.ChristmasDay`: The calendar day of christmas at your location.
+- `VSChristmas.ChristmasMonth`: The calendar month of christmas at your location.

 ## Release Notes

+### 0.2.0

+- Added lost code again
+- Added a realtime countdown in the statusBar
+- Removed the countdown panel, it will come back later and better
+- Added support for Christmas's on other dates, big thanks to [Jakob Handke (jhandke)](https://github.com/jhandke)

 ### 0.1.1

 - Fixed the broken time formats

 ### 0.1.0

 - Changed a few texts
 - Made the emoji's change everytime
 - Added a countdown panel
 - Added a button to open the countdown panel
 - Make the text change on and ater Christmas

 ### 0.0.8